-When disaster strikes, what will your broker do?
-Very often there are no contingency plans in place, but at JM Rodgers we have had a comprehensive plan for disasters for many years.
+Natural Disaster Recovery, what will your broker do?
+Very often there are no contingency plans in place, but at J.M.
+Rodgers we have had a comprehensive plan for disasters for many years.
 We were ready in 2012 when Sandy slammed the East Coast, and a vast majority of the companies in our industry were shut down for weeks.
-JM Rodgers was open within 24 hours of the storm- ready and functional.
+J.M.
+Rodgers was open within 24 hours of the storm- ready and functional.
 JM Rodgers is always pushing our firm to better ourselves, as evidenced in our recent ISO 9001 approval.
 As part of our continuous improvement program, we wanted to have a concrete plan that improves our ‘Natural Disaster Recovery’ plan to one that has us up and running within minutes of the disaster.
 Our JM Rodgers Process Improvement Committee proposed that we create a Natural Disaster facility.
 We did this by creating a ‘bunker’ mentality at our current office complex in Sparta, NJ.
 For this office, we purchased two state-of-the-art natural gas-powered generators capable of providing full power 24 x 7 without interruption.
 These generators installed a month ago, required the removal of large propane tanks on-site and considerable coordination with the local municipality to install dedicated gas lines.
 These investments are simply part of JMR’s dedication to our clients, and by October 4th the generators will be up and ready for any storm or disaster.

 These buildings gave us the perfect location for even more reasons: